 Fat alpacasare usually more of a problem than thin ones.
 If you regularly body score your alpacas you will identify those that are naturally thin, or obese.
 Like humans the natural state can vary by alpaca.

 When we recognize a thin alpaca – or one clearly losing weight – segregation in a smaller herd unit of similar alpacas, and high crude protein (lactating mix) supplementation soon reverses the decline.
 If it does not, look for other medical reasons.

 Fat alpacas are generally harder to get pregnant and suffer more birthing difficulties.
 And getting an alpaca to lose weight is almost impossible!
 It involves a prolonged regime of controlled feed intake, and increased exercise.

-Alpacas, particularly around birthing time, are susceptible to fatty liver disease.
+Alpacas, particularly around birthing time,are susceptible to fatty liver disease.
 This is a mobilization of fatty reserves that then “clog” in the liver.
 It is a killer within days.
 Unfortunately symptoms can be confused with birthing signs or complications.
-Watch for alpacas off their feed (even favourite treats), sitting a lot, and generally uncomfortable and shedding weight rapidly.
+Watch for alpacas off their feed (even favorite treats), sitting a lot, and generally uncomfortable and shedding weight rapidly.
 Then call your vet.

 90% of the time alpacas will just graze in the paddock without supplementation, will birth healthy cria, and will get pregnant easily.
 This is particularly so on a “healthy” farm.